stringtree/hath/README.md

     t.label(text)

 Use the supplied text instead of the test function name as a label in test output.
+If you want to do this, just add a call to t.label in your test function somewhere before your asserts.

 ### run

-    t.run(label, steps: array(function(t, done)), next: function(npass, nfail))
+    t.run(title, steps: array(function(t, done)), next: function(npass, nfail))

-Send the supplied test suite label to the 'label' handler, then run the supplied test steps in sequence.
+Send the supplied test suite title to the 'title' handler, then run the supplied test steps in sequence.
 Finally, call the supplied callback with the count of passes and failures.

 ### suite

      var test = Hath.suite(label, steps: array(function(t, done)))

 Convenience method for the common case of constructing a test from a list of other tests.
 Note that this is a 'static' function, called on the 'class' rather than an instantiated test runner.
 This means that it can be done at any point in your code, typically before deciding whether to create a fresh test runner or to use an existing one.

 The suite function is defined as: